 iEAT is a course where students will spend four weeks exploring food sciences doing hands on activities in culinary, chemistry, food technology / biomanufacturing and nutrition.
 This is a great opportunity for you to try out different programs to see if one of them might be a career path for you.
 The course is open to both high school students and recent grads.

 ——— Regularly scheduled Laney COURSES ———

-The courses below are regularly scheduled Laney summer courses open to all.
+The courses below are regularly scheduled Laney summer courses open to all (including high school students).
 We’ve selected these as great courses for young adults to learn more about these careers.
-All of these courses meet during the standard Laney summer term (June 19 – July 27).
-These will not require a special application.
-All you need to do is enroll at the Laney website.
+All of these courses meet during the standard Laney summer term (June 17 – July 26, 2019).
+These do NOT require a special application.
+Enrollment NOW OPEN!

 ARCH 104A Beginning CAD (3)